KareemH-1/GameDevelopment/README.md

 ### 📌 Description

-A fast-paced arcade-style space shooter where players dodge and destroy waves of enemies while aiming for the highest score.
-Includes a game-over screen, high score tracking, and immersive sound effects.
+A fast-paced, arcade-style space shooter where players dodge and destroy waves of enemies while aiming for the highest score.
+Features dynamic enemy spawns, immersive sound effects, and a game-over system.

 ### 🚀 Features